 If you’re visiting Antibes want to avoid the tourist traps (which unfortunately, there are many) then read on to discover the best restaurants in Antibes.

-Tip: If you want to discover more about the beautiful town then check out my complete guide to Antibes.
+If you want to discover more about the beautiful town then check out my complete guide to Antibes.
+Save this post to read later!

 Where to Eat in Antibes France

 The menu, like the kitchen, isn’t big so i’d recommend not coming with fussy eaters.
 If you’re a fish and seafood fan then you’re in for a treat here.
 Locally caught fish is treated with respect and despite the complexity of the main dishes, I’ve always found the cooking to be spot on.
-During my last visit I ate an incredible dish of Seabass, Monkfish and shrimp that were all flaky and moist.
+During my last visit I ate an incredible dish of Seabass, Monkfish and shrimp that were all flaky, moist and tender.

 An entree of bream ceviche was impressively done and really hit the spot.
 Fresh, zingy and perfectly seasoned – it’s the kind of food you want to be eating the in the summer.